cosmos/ibc/spec/ics-1-ics-standard/README.md

-(such as the Cosmos Hub), specifying implementation particulars (such as language-specific data structures), or debating governance proposals on existing Cosmos blockchains (although it is possible that individual blockchains in the Cosmos ecosystem may utilize their governance processes to approve or reject interchain standards).
+(such as the Cosmos Hub), specifying implementation particulars (such as language-specific data structures), or debating governance proposals on existing Cosmos blockchains (although it is possible that individual blockchains in the Cosmos ecosystem may utilize their governance processes to approve or reject inter-chain standards).

 ## Components